vaemendis/ubooquity-doc/pages/tutorials/install-on-synology.md

     * Use Synology's task scheduler (requires DSM6.0 at least)
 1. Use the web interface to configure Ubooquity

-> **UPDATE 2016-11-19**
+**UPDATE 2016-11-19**
-> ssh procedure (Tested on Synology ds215j, running DSM 6.0.2-8451 Update 4) Java Manager application is not available on tested DSM SW/HW combination.
+> ssh procedure was tested on Synology ds215j, running DSM 6.0.2-8451 Update 4) Java Manager application is not available on tested DSM SW/HW combination.
 Luckily it's not necessary because Synology issued packages Java7 and Java8 that are platform specific so the process is even simpler.
 Just install the Java package and skip to next step.
 Ubooquity 1.10.1 definitely works with Java 8.

-> **UPDATE 2017-11-22**
+**UPDATE 2017-11-22**
 > ssh procedure tested on Synology ds418+, with DSM 6.1 and Ubooquity 2.1.1
 > task scheduler procedure tested on synology ds418+ [see forum]

-## Configure the Synology NAS
+## Prepare Synology NAS

 #### Summary

-* Use the Java Manager app supplied by Synology to install the latest JRE
+1. Use the Java Manager app supplied by Synology to install the latest JRE
-* Create a shared folder as repository for all comics and ebooks files
+1. Create a shared folder as repository for all comics and ebooks files
+1. upload you comics/books to the shared folder

-#### Steps
+#### Install Java

 1. Open the webadmin interface 192.168.1.2:5000.
 Log in to the DSM and open the Control Panel
 ![](../../assets/images/install-synology/synology_tutorial_image_01.jpg)